Introduction to HTML5

 Let’s take a more in-depth look at why the developers love it so much.

-Well, the process of web development is much quicker, more comfortable and more rewarding when using HTML5.
+Well, the process of web development is much quicker, more comfortable, and more rewarding when using HTML5.
 HTML5 is up to date and focusing on the latest writing functionalities and the latest tools that are visually beautiful and work well.
 This combination will ensure the product will be reliable and compatible with most online environments.

 As mentioned earlier in this article, HTML5 goes hand in hand with other technologies, one of them being CSS, or nowadays CSS3.
 In fact, it is so common to see these two together that it is mostly presumed that CSS is always included in the definition of HTML5.

 Just like HTML5 is an iteration of HTML, CSS 3 is an iteration of CSS.
 This same pattern is quite wide-spread across a lot of different technologies.
-The main difference between CSS and CSS3 is that the later includes more up to date browser support and design elements.
+The main difference between CSS and CSS3 is that the latter includes more up to date browser support and design elements.

 The latest styling capabilities of CSS3 are making previously time-consuming tasks easy and quick.
 The developers enjoy working with it as what used to be complicated effects can now be achieved with just a few lines of simple code.
 We can’t argue that this would also make the development process more fun, letting the developers focus on what’s really important about the project, instead of being stuck coding primary visual effects.